High School Program

 Wistar’s Summer Fellowship Program in Biomedical Research provides an opportunity for students to enhance their understanding of current biological/biomedical theory and research tools and techniques at a nationally recognized nonprofit research institution.
 Wistar scientists and their laboratory teams serve as program mentors guiding students through the planning and practice of daily research experiments and activities.
 Students learn research skills together, taught by a team of mentors, and individually as each student trains in a principal investigator’s laboratory for the duration of the program; under the direction of the laboratory head, the student is assigned a unique research project related to the research goals of that particular laboratory.
 Students are integrated into the daily work of the laboratory, participating in laboratory meetings and gaining exposure to different facets of the laboratory's research.
 Mentors help students apply their current knowledge and skills and assist them in making the connection between laboratory experience and their academic studies.
 The program includes a weekly lunchtime seminar series presented by Institute scientists and an introduction to research library skills development.

-Interested students should submit a one-page letter describing their research interest and career goals.
+The dates for the 2018 Program are June 25 to August 17.
+This program gives preference to students enrolled in the Philadelphia School District, and students outside of the immediate Philadelphia area are not eligible.
+Interested students, who are at least 16 years old, should submit a one-page letter describing their research interest and career goals.
 The letter should also include a phone number/email address where the student can be contacted.
 A letter of recommendation from a science teacher and a transcript should also be submitted.
-The deadline for submission is typically at the end of March.
+The deadline for submission is March 30, 2018.
 This material should be sent to:

 Dr. William Wunner, Director, High School Training Program

 The Wistar Institute

 The selection process will include an interview of qualified candidates.

 For more information about the high school program at The Wistar Institute, please contact: